matteosox/nba/README.md

 #### Python Autoformatting

-We use [`Black`](https://black.readthedocs.io/en/stable/index.html) for to check our Python code for proper formatting.
+We use [`Black`](https://black.readthedocs.io/en/stable/index.html) to check our Python code for proper formatting.
 If it doesn't pass, you can autoformat your code using Black by running `test/black_lint.sh`.
 The settings for this can be found in `pyproject.toml`.

 #### Python Linting